obihughes/omega-planner/components/projects/README.md

 Notes:
 - The click target is limited to the visible card surface to avoid accidental opens when clicking empty grid space.
+- Archived view: action buttons (Restore/Delete) are rendered below the header so the project name has full width and never gets truncated by actions.
+On small screens the actions show icons-only; labels appear from `lg` breakpoint and up.

 ### TaskItem
 Shows individual project tasks within project detail views, with drag-and-drop support.